babench/rdbms/08-ddl/README.md

  - Partition table could be divided into sub-partitions with another form of partitioning (parent table -> range partitioning by date -> list subpartition by region)
  - Available for `MySQL`, `Oracle`, `PostgreSQL` and `MS SQL`
    - `MySQL` has a limit for 8192 partitions

+ - `PostgreSQL 9.x` allows table partitioning via `table inheritance`
    - each partition is a `child` table of a single `parent` table with explicit _constraint_ and _index_ by key columns (date for example)
+   - create a trigger `BEFORE INSERT` and trigger function dispatch insert statements and spread to each child table
    - parent table is empty and exists only to represent the whole data set
-   - trigger and trigger function dispatch insert statements and spread to each child table
    - each partition maps to its own filegroup (one or more data files)

- - `PostgreSQL 9.x` allows table partitioning via `table inheritance`
-  - create parent table and child tables with `CHECK` constraints for each one
-  - create a trigger `BEFORE INSERT` and trigger function to route each insert to the concrete child table
-  - parent table shouldn't have a data
  - Since `PostgreSQL 10.x` and `11.x` partitioning has been simplified by integration into the database engine:
    - no need a trigger to override insertions into the parent table to the corresponding partition table
    - have instructions to attach/detach partitions from the parent table
    - have a sub-partitions and new system table `pg_partitioned_table`
    - `VACUUM` and `ANALYZE` work for all partitions from the parent table
-   - Rows move automatically between partitions by `UPDATE`
+   - rows move automatically between partitions by `UPDATE`
    - partition tables shouldn't have additional columns

 Partitioning there are 3 forms:
  - Range Partitioning
    - defined by a key column or set of columns, with no overlap between the ranges of values
-   - examples: [January..February], [March..April], [May..June], [July..August]
+   - examples: [January..February], [March..April], [May..June], [July..August], ...

  - List Partitioning
    - defined by lists of key explicitly assign by partitions